 - Your work in Greenland/elsewhere abroad must be temporary and for a few years only (in practice max.
 6 years)

-- You must apply for membership of Akademikernes A-kasse within one year of moving to Greenland/other countries abroad
+- You must apply for a membership of Akademikernes A-kasse within one year of moving to Greenland/other countries abroad

-If you are employed in one EEA country but live in another EEA country and you return home at least once a week, you are a frontier worker.
+If you are employed in one EEA country, but live in another EEA country and you return home at least once a week, you are a frontier worker.
 As a frontier worker, you must be insured in the EEA country where you work.

 If you become partially unemployed, you will receive benefits from the country in which you work.
 If you become fully unemployed, you receive benefits from the country you reside in.
 If you do not return home at least once a week when working in another EEA country, you are “a worker other than a frontier worker”.
 As such, you can opt to make yourself available for the labour market in the country of employment and to have unemployment benefits paid there.

 Additionally, as an unemployed frontier worker or “a worker other than a frontier worker”, you can opt to make yourself available for the labour market in both your country of residence and your last country of employment.
 However, you must comply with the rules of availability in the country from which you receive unemployment benefits.